Exercise Caution Online

 - Promotion of health products.
 According to the CDC, there are currently no vaccines, pills, prescription or over-the-counter products available to cure COVID-19.
 Exercise discretion when receiving promotion of products claiming to prevent, treat, or cure COVID-19.

 - Solicitation of funds regarding stimulus checks.
-Though details are still pending regarding government cash payments to Americans, the FTC has already issued warnings to beware of scams.
-The government will not call you asking for any up front payment, social security number, bank account number, credit card number, etc.
+Beware of scams related to the government economic impact payments.
+The government will not call you asking for any up front payment, social security number, bank account number, credit card number, etc. For more information, visit the IRS website.

 Tips for Working Remotely